kevinstl/minikube-easy/README.md

 ### Local Development Installation

-The local-development-install.sh script installs minikube, hyperkit, kubectl, jenkins, cockpit and artifactory.
+The local-development-install.sh script installs minikube, hyperkit, kubectl, jenkins and artifactory.
 If you choose to install everything using this script there is no need to execute the  installation scripts described below this instruction.
 However you have the option to install individual tools if you prefer as described below this instruction.

 Add required credentials to [credentials.xml](#credentials-xml).